Want Facebook to use your images?

 How to add Open Graph tags to your site

-If you don’t use Yoast SEO, you can use the Facebook Thumb Fixer plugin instead.
+If you don’t want to use Yoast SEO, you can install the Facebook Thumb Fixer plugin instead.

 Facebook isn’t showing a thumbnail!

-First, visit the Facebook debugger (you’ll need an FB account to access it).
-Then, enter your URL and click the Debug button.
-Once the page reloads, click the “Fetch new scrape information” button on the right.
+Visit the Facebook debugger (you’ll need an FB account to access it).
+Enter your URL and click the Debug button.
+Once the page reloads, click the “Fetch new scrape information” button.

 That trick fixes the problem 99% of the time, so make sure to keep that in mind when FB isn’t displaying your image properly.